hursey013/tailwindcss-uswds/README.md

 | **`fontFeatureSettings`** | `.text-{tabular, no-tabular, }`                                                                                                         | [USWDS](https://designsystem.digital.gov/utilities/text-styles/#font-feature-settings) |
 | **`textIndent`**          | `.text-indent-{-9, -8, -7, -6, -5, -4, -3, -205, -2, -105, -1, -05, -2px, -1px, 0, 1px, 2px, 05, 1, 105, 2, 205, 3, 4, 5, 6, 7, 8, 9 }` | [USWDS](https://designsystem.digital.gov/utilities/paragraph-styles/#text-indent)      |

-### Color
+### Colors

 By default, `tailwindcss-uswds` provides [theme](https://designsystem.digital.gov/design-tokens/color/theme-tokens/), [state](https://designsystem.digital.gov/design-tokens/color/state-tokens/), and basic color tokens to all color based Tailwind utilities (`.bg-{color}`, `.border-{color}`, and `.text-{color}`).
-By using `extended` as outlined in the [overrides](#overrides-optional) section, [system](https://designsystem.digital.gov/design-tokens/color/system-tokens/) tokens can be included as well.
+By using the value of `extended` as outlined in the [overrides](#overrides-optional) section, [system](https://designsystem.digital.gov/design-tokens/color/system-tokens/) tokens can be included as well.
 Do note that including system color tokens will add hundreds of additional colors (and thousands of Tailwind generated utilities), so be sure to use the [purge](https://tailwindcss.com/docs/controlling-file-size/#removing-unused-css) option provided by Tailwind to remove unused CSS.

 #### Default color tokens